Datavault-UK/automate-dv-docs/docs/tutorial/tut_staging.md

 ### Running dbt

-With our model complete, we can run dbt:
+With our model complete and our YAML written, we can run dbt:

 `dbt run -m stg_customer_hashed`